Signature Quantization in Fading CDMA With Limited Feedback: Large System Performance

 \end{theorem} For a system with heavy load ($\K \approx 1$), we have

-The first term on the right-hand side of \eqref{bax} is the single-user performance and thus, the performance with the MMSE receiver also increases exponentially with $\B$, which is the same as the that of matched filter, which is a much simpler receiver.
+The first term on the right-hand side of \eqref{bax} is the single-user performance and thus, the performance with the MMSE receiver also increases exponentially with $\B$, which is the same as performance with the matched filter.

-Similar to the matched filter, a multipath fading is asymptotically equivalent to a single fading path with combined gain of $\sum_{i=1}^L |h_{k,l}|^2$.
-Combining the fading gain with transmitted power, we obtain a new $\bA_1$.
-We assume that the distribution for a diagonal elements of $\bA_1$ converges to a deterministic function given that $A_k < \infty$ and $\sum_{i=1}^L |h_{k,l}|^2 < \infty$ for all $k$.
+Similar to the matched-filter case, a multipath fading is asymptotically equivalent to a single-path fading with combined gain of $\alpha_k < \infty$.
+The SINR with fading channel can be obtained from Theorem~\ref{mmservq}, in which we replace $A_1$ with $\alpha_1 A_1$, and $\bA_1$ with $\bAt_1$.